ikvk/ecs_pattern/examples/compare_with_esper/README.rst

 FPS is the same in both variants, with any SNOWFLAKE_CNT.

-``This proves that copying the classic ECS approach in Python is pointless.``
+``This proves that literally copying the classic ECS approach in Python is pointless.``

 Consumption of other resources is the same.